 - Descend by bending at your knees and hips simultaneously

-Check out other best powerlifting barbell options in our full review.
+Check out this article for best powerlifting barbell options in our full review.

-The goblet squat is comparable to the hack squat but uses a dumbbell (or kettlebell) as the implement instead of a machine.
+The goblet squat works the same muscles as the hack squat but uses a dumbbell (or kettlebell) as the implement instead of a machine.
+Aside from building the quads, it can be a great way to build strength in the upper body because it requires a static upper-body hold.

 How To Do It